COVID-19 Vaccines

 There is currently not a vaccine requirement in place for COVID-19 vaccines for Colorado K-12 schools and students.
 However, some colleges and universities have implemented COVID-19 vaccine requirements for students, staff, and faculty.
 Please check with your college or university to understand their specific requirements.

 Your information wonāt be used for anything other than vaccine distribution and follow-up information about the vaccine.
 Like other routine vaccinations, you will need to share some personal information with your vaccine provider when you get a COVID-19 vaccine.
 This may include your name, date of birth, and contact information.
 You do not need to be a U.S. citizen to get a COVID-19 vaccine, and you will not need to provide a government-issued ID to get the vaccine in Colorado.
 Your immunization records are confidential, personal medical information, and public health will never share them publicly.
-You do not need to provide proof of insurance to receive the vaccine.

 Are the Vaccines Safe?